MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

     Simulating a blurred page can reveal accessibility issues
 :::image-end:::

+For detailed walkthrough steps, navigate to [Check that the page is usable with blurred vision](test-blurred-vision.md).

 ### Checking that the page is usable with UI animation turned off (reduced motion)

-For detailed walkthrough steps, see [Check that the page is usable with UI animation turned off](accy-test-reduced-ui-motion.md).

 Another setting that operating systems come with these days are a way to turn off animations.
 Animations can help the usability of a product, but they can also cause a lot of problems, ranging from confusion to nausea.
 That's why your products should not show animations to users who turned them off in the operating system.
 By using a CSS media query, you can check whether the user wants to see animations, and turn them off accordingly.
 And, much like with dark and light mode, there is a way to [simulate reduced motion using DevTools][DevToolsReducedMotion].